-Farrat Structural Thermal Break Plates (FTB) or Thermal Pads are high performance thermal insulators used between horizontal and vertical connections of internal and external elements to prevent thermal or cold bridging.
+Farrat Structural Thermal Break Plates/Pads are high performance thermal insulators used between horizontal and vertical connections of internal and external elements to prevent thermal or cold bridging.

 Structural Thermal Breaks provide a simple, economical and extremely effective solution to meeting Part L of the Building Regulations by way of reducing heat loss and the risk of internal condensation.
 Farrat Structural Thermal Breaks are accredited by the Steel Construction Institute (SCI) under the Assessed Product Quality Mark Scheme and manufactured under our ISO 9001:2008 Quality Assurance system.